Common Causes of Water Heater Leaks and What to do About it

 Water damage can be tough to repair and cost a lot of money.
 Ready to learn more about repairing or replacing your water heater?

-Determine If You Have a Leak
+Determine If You Have a Water Heater Leak

+Next, clean the valves and supply lines.
 Once the tank is all clean and dry, pay close attention to its exterior.
 If moisture develops evenly throughout the surface, then that’s likely condensation.

-If you don’t see immediate leaks, cover the area right under the tank with some paper towels.
-Check them for signs of dampness every couple of hours.
-If the towels do become moist or wet, chances are, your have a water heater leaking problem.
+If you don’t see immediate leaks, you can check for signs of dampness by covering the area under the tank with paper towels and checking them every couple of hours.
+If the towels become moist or wet, this indicates a leaking problem.

-Close the Tank’s Water Supply Valve
+Close the Tank Water Supply Valve (Turn off the water)